-Within this section, you will find information relating to the phased reopening of Turners Hill CofE Primary School.
+Within this section, you will find information relating to the full re-opening of Turners Hill CofE Primary School in September 2020.

-Within the link below, you will find the school's Risk Assessment relating to the phased reopening of Turners Hill CofE Primary School.
+Within the link below, you will find the school's Risk Assessment relating to the full re-opening of Turners Hill CofE Primary School.
 This is a dynamic document and will be added to throughout this period of time.
 We welcome the input from stakeholder in the development of this document.

 The most important symptoms of coronavirus (COVID-19) are recent onset of any of the following:

 - a new continuous cough